 -Submit your already extracted nucleic acid samples to us and we will perform the downstream assay: Hybridize, purify and count.
 You must drop off to TRIP all samples, kits, USB flash drive included in your kit and reagents necessary to complete your project.

 It is highly recommended that samples go through QC prior to hybridization.
 Samples may be submitted to UWBC Gene Expression Center (GEC) (https://gec.biotech.wisc.edu/) for concentration, A260/280, A260/230, and DV200.
 See the FAQ tab “How should I QC RNA samples for nCounter Experiments” for more information.

 Please refer to the manuals and guides below.
 If you still have questions please contact NanoString customer service or us.

-How should I QC RNA samples from FFPE blocks for nCounter experiments?
+How should I QC RNA samples for nCounter experiments?

 The Biotech Center Gene Expression Center (GEC) has a bioanalyzer service and you can request services here.

 How many samples fit in one nCounter kit cartridge?